threefoldtech/0-db/README.md

 | `namespace-deleted`   | Namespace removed       | Namespace name             |
 | `namespace-reloaded`  | Namespace reloaded      | Namespace name             |

+# Limitation
+By default, each datafile is split when bigger than 256 MB.

+The datafile id is stored on 16 bits, which makes maximum of 65536 files.
+A database can be maximum ~16 TB.
+Since one single 0-db is made to be used on a single dedicated disk, this should be good, but that's still a hard limitation.
+This limitation can be changed by changing the datafile split size (`data.h`: `DATA_MAXSIZE`), limitation will always be `2^16 * DATA_MAXSIZE`.

 # Tests
 You can run a sets of test on a running 0-db instance.
 Theses tests (optional) requires `hiredis` library.